top of page

 My mind was beautifully empty and free as I asked the question over and over.
 I watched the clear space as my mind tried to form an identity, but failed to cling to anything, since there was very little left for it to cling to.

 The egoic identity of the human me and all things associated with her became a distant possibility that I could either choose or not choose to identify with.
-My true identity was just the part making that choice.
+My true identity was was something closer to the part making or watching that choice.
 The part that can never be destroyed, no matter what I take away or 'lose' in 'my life’.

 I was not my thoughts, my feelings or my body, all of which were constantly changing.
 I was the constant beneath them all - the experiencer through which they all passed.
 The longer I lay there, the more distant the concept of 'Laney' and 'my life' became until they were absolutely nothing to do with me at all.
 It all fell away until there was really only one thing left... love.